TinyBeauty/TinyBeauty/README.md

 ### Demo

-First you should make sure you have install gradio.
+First you should make sure you have installed gradio.

 ```shell
 cd Demo